Table of contents

 Gold nanorods are widely used for photothermal therapy technologies, where near-infrared (NIR) lasers selectively irradiate nanorods at their resonant wavelengths to induce local heating without causing damage to surrounding (IR transparent) tissues.
 PEG-capped gold nanorods are aqueous compatible and ideal for facilitating nanorod pore penetration for cosmetic therapies such as acne treatment and laser hair removal.
 Citrate-capped and PEG-carboxyl ligands can also be further functionalized with diverse terminal groups or biomolecules for cell targeting, enabling nanorod utility in cancer therapies and tumor ablation.

-At Fortis Life Sciences, we offer gold nanorods with optical properties tuned to match standard NIR laser wavelengths, including 660 nm, 808 nm, and 980 nm.
+At nanoComposix, we offer gold nanorods with optical properties tuned to match standard NIR laser wavelengths, including 660 nm, 808 nm, and 980 nm.
 Click here to read more about our standard product offerings.
 We also have extensive experience working with individual clients to develop photothermal therapy technologies, designing custom nanoparticles and testing materials in-house for clinical application.
+For more information on our capabilities, check out this case study about a photothermal acne treatment technology that was brought to market, co-developed and enabled by nanoComposix products and testing.

 Photoacoustic Imaging